Callme-Ishmael/MPhys/README.md

 --------------------------------
 # Week 7 (10.03 - 16.03)

+Bernheuter paper is useful but we cannot guarantee the valdity of our check.
+Uzan is almost impossible to implement due to low stats

 ## Deconstructing the Richardson and closely related PanScales paper: Spin Correlations

 ## 1. Richardson & Webster, _“Spin Correlations in Parton Shower Simulations”_